jordanolguin/BudgetBabe/README.md

 ## Introduction

 Budget Babe is a mobile application that empowers users to track their income, expenses, and savings goals.
 With a user-friendly interface and robust functionality, it simplifies financial management.
+Click [here](https://docs.google.com/presentation/d/164WvPhNuhTJNJOordvAe9JJ4SZVk2KYBpmMpThi8zcU/edit?usp=sharing) to view the presentation slides of the first live demo of the app from September 27, 2023.

 ## Features